saleebm/copt-dev/README.md

 ## Pull Requests

 The project uses `husky` and `commitizen`/`commitlint` to check for any linting or type issues before a commit.
-If you run into an issue when trying to commit that says something like, `git: cz is not a command`, then just install commitizen globally with `npm i -g commitizen`
+If you run into an issue when trying to commit that says something like, `git: cz is not a command`, then just install commitizen globally with `npm i -g commitizen`.
+Before commit, format code `npm run format`.